davitomix/balance-ctrl-api/README.md

 [![Balance Control API][product-screenshot]](https://github.com/davitomix/balance-ctrl-api/)

-This is an API to keep track of the incomings and expenses that a user makes, it can be by day, week, month or by category.
+This is an API to keep track of the incomings and expenses that a user makes.
-The main goal of this API is to let the front end developers set up a backend in a quick and easy way to start an building the app and getting data.
+The main goal of this API is to allow front-end developers to set up a backend in a quick and easy way to start consuming data and focus on the application client side logic not in the back.

-The main features of the API are:
+The main features of this API are:

 - Admin user.
 - Authentication via JTW Token for modification operations (create, update, destroy).